nadyakant/nadyakant/README.md

 > 💞️ My favorite programming languages are SQL, Python, and Java \
 > 📫 It's easy to reach me, message me on LinkedIn \
 > 😄 Please, refer to me with she or they pronouns, it's up to you! \
-> ⚡ A fun fact about me is that I used to design self-service kiosk interfaces before I fell in love with Data
+> ⚡ A fun fact about me is that I used to design self-service kiosk interfaces before I fell in love with Data Analytics for Marketing

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/will-kantardzhieva)